 Wellness Core Grain Free (canned): Beef & Venison & Lamb, Puppy, Turkey & Chicken Liver & Turkey Liver, Whitefish & Salmon & Herring

 Wellness Core Grain Free Ninety Five Percent (canned): Beef with Carrots, Chicken with Broccoli, Turkey with Spinach

 (Parrots, Parakeets, Cockatiels, Macaws)

-STAR-K expresses appreciation to Dr. Aaron Weissberg for his assistance in preparing the following guidelines.
+STAR-K would like to express appreciation to Dr. Aaron Weissberg, z”l for his contribution of the following guidelines.

 Gecko: Repashy Crested Gecko Meal Replacement Powder

 HAMSTERS, GUINEA PIGS, GERBILS & RABBITS